 Our repository services include secure extranet and web-hosting services for clients that are parties to multi-district litigation.
 We also intend to expand our web-hosting capabilities to teleconference and other Internet-based applications.
 On February 28, 2005, we acquired substantially all of the assets and assumed certain liabilities of the Ringtail group.
 We integrated Ringtail into our repository services offerings within our forensic/litigation/technology practice.
 Ringtail is a leading developer of litigation support and knowledge management technologies for law firms, Fortune 500 corporate legal departments, government agencies and courts.
 Ringtail has developed a suite of integrated software modules to manage the information and workflow in complex legal cases.
 Specifically, Ringtail's technologies are designed to ensure quality, reduce risk, increase productivity and improve cost effectiveness in the review, preparation and production of litigation data.
-In addition, Ringtail's software has also been used in a transactional capacity to support "deal rooms" and merger and acquisition activity.
-Ringtail's flagship product, Ringtail Legal 2005TM, provides knowledge management and case preparation through an Intranet repository for litigation document and information management and collaboration for legal cases.
+In addition, Ringtail Legal 2005[TM], provides knowledge management and case preparation through an Intranet repository for litigation document and information management and collaboration for legal cases.
 We accounted for approximately 30% of Ringtail's business in 2004.
 Historically, Ringtail has offered its products either through application service providers, or ASPs, or as direct client installations.
 The ASP model allows clients to outsource information technology and case management needs.
-The direct installation model allows clients to in-source Ringtail's benefits within their existing infrastructure and accommodates particular data management or legacy requirements.
-The acquisition of Ringtail expanded our international presence to Melbourne, Australia.
-With our financial and human capital resources behind Ringtail's application technologies, we believe the Ringtail business can serve
+The direct installation model allows clients to in-source Ringtail's business can serve as a platform to:

-- · pursue content development in other areas already served by us, such as corporate finance/restructuring and economic consulting;
+- pursue content development in other areas already served by us, such as corporate finance/restructuring and economic consulting;

 - expand our international presence; and

-- · diversify our client base.
+- diversify our client base.